jai-jalah/oystercard/README.md

 # Wider Course goals that this project contributed toward #

-I write code that is easy to change
+I write code that is easy to change\n
     >> Writing easy to change software is highly prized amongst developers and employers.
 By developers because most of a developer's time is spent changing software.
 By employers because their teams can deliver value to customers faster.

-I can test-drive my code
+I can test-drive my code\n
     >> Tested software is easier to change because you can tell when it's broken just by running a command, even the tricky edge cases.

-I can build with objects
+I can build with objects\n
     >> Most code in the world is structured in small pieces called objects.
 This is done because it is easier to change than having everything in one place.

 ## Tech/frameworks used ##